Joseph Goode

 Profile

 Dr. Joseph S. Goode, Jr. is an Associate Professor and Vice-Chair for Research in the Department of Nurse Anesthesia as well as an Assistant Director of the Nurse Anesthesia Program.
-He earned BSN (1997), MSN (anesthesia, 2000) and PhD (2018) degrees from the University of Pittsburgh.
-His PhD focused on Healthcare Simulation processes and translational science.
-He also earned an independently designed concentration BA (biological sciences and fine arts) from the University of Michigan.
-Dr. Goode serves on the Winter Institute for Simulation Education and Research (WISER) Research and Scholarship Committee and has served on the American Association for the History of Nursing Board of Directors from 2021 to 2023.
+Dr. Goode holds BSN, MSN and PhD degrees from the University of Pittsburgh and a BA in Fine Arts and Biological Sciences from the University of Michigan.
+He is the Vice-Chair for Research and Scholarship with the University of Pittsburgh School of Nursing, Department of Nurse Anesthesia and a staff CRNA at UPMC Presbyterian Hospital.

 Clinical Emphasis